villano-lab/nrCascadeSim/CONTRIBUTING.md

 please default to submitting to the `develop` branch and never submit directly to the `master` branch.
 This allows us to correctly manage versioning.
 If you submit a pull request directly to the `master` branch, you will be asked to change the target to `develop` (or another applicable branch).

+All pull requests should be tested by Travis-CI.
+Please note whether you updated the CI or whether no change was needed.
+If for some reason a new, untested feature is implemented, but you are unable to implement the necessary CI, explain why and how it can be manually tested.

+## Template
+The following template is not required, but if you do not use it, please be sure to include all answers to all of the questions in some other way.

+**Does your pull request resolve or partially resolve an issue?**
+\# / No.

+**Does your pull request implement any breaking changes?**
+Yes / No.

+**If breaking changes are implemented, please describe:**

+**Testing:**
+This pull request:
+[ ] Alters the existing CI in some way.
+[ ] Adds a new step to the CI.
+[ ] Does not introduce any features that the CI could not already test.
+[ ] Is not accompanied by necessary CI changes due to some limitation described below.
+(Please also describe how new features can be manually tested.)

+**Other information:**
+Anything else you want to say.

 # GitHub Issues